netzgestaltung/sandbox-restrict-user-enumeration/README.md

 Restrict public user enumeration in a WordPress site - multisite compatible

 ## what happens here
-- removes the rest api endpoinis for`wp-json/wp/v2/users` if not logged in
+- removes the rest api endpoinis for`wp-json/wp/v2/users` if not logged in or subscriber in a multisite
 - redirects any author archive pages `/?author=<n>` to `/404`

 ## How to install